-Guitar players may quickly find the baritone ukulele to be very familiar: the Baritone Ukulele Tuning of DGBE is identical to the bottom 4 strings of a guitar’s standard tuning (EADGBE)
+Guitar players may quickly find it to be very familiar: the Baritone Tuning of DGBE is identical to the bottom 4 strings of a guitar’s standard tuning (EADGBE)

 This means that many chord shapes and riffs may be very quickly transferable from guitar to baritone ukulele.

-For an easy comparison in size, baritone ukuleles are just a tad smaller than the popular “Baby Taylor” acoustic guitar size.
+For an easy comparison in size, baritones are just a tad smaller than the popular “Baby Taylor” acoustic guitar size.
 Kala baritones have an average scale length of 20.25,” making them just about 2” shorter than the Baby Taylor (BT1) (22.75”)